Summary: Traversed by the Milyerra Road Fire Trail, a large, tesselated rock platform contains a number of weathered engravings

 Also at the north-eastern end of the platform (and not included in Sim’s sketch) is a “bird-like figure, broad oval body pointed at one end, pair of short single line legs sloped forward, no eyes”.

-Near the middle of the platform is a goanna – and a man which was recorded by Campbell – but not Sim or McCarthy.
+Near the middle of the platform is a goanna – and a man who was recorded by Campbell – but not Sim or McCarthy.

 There is an eel, two flathead fish and a “slender fish” (below), all fairly weathered.

-awat7693 lr 2 Milyerra Trail - main site
+awat7693 lr 2 Milyerra Trail Aboriginal Site (main site)

-A few smaller motifs include a hand and an .
+A few smaller motifs include a hand and a small oval figure.

 Near the southern end of the the site are two intersecting lines of mundoes (footprints): one line has larger feet than the other.